autay27/blogust/content/cardfile/chinese-learning.md

 MDBG - most convenient web dictionary.

-Yellowbridge - I like that it shows the stroke order and words sharing the same characters
+Yellowbridge - I like that it shows the stroke order and words sharing the same characters.

 https://youglish.com/chinese - Haven't used.
 Look up a word and it finds you a moment in a youtube with someone saying it.
 Should be helpful to find youtube on a certain topic as well.